i2p/i2p.www/i2p2www/spec/common-structures.rst

 0.9.38, other types may be supported, depending on context.
 Keys are big-endian unless otherwise noted.

+X25519 keys are supported in Destinations and LeaseSet2 as of release 0.9.44.
+X25519 keys are supported in RouterIdentities as of release 0.9.48.

 =======  ==============  ======  =====
  Type    Length (bytes)  Since   Usage
 =======  ==============  ======  =====